Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 "Is that the end-all be-all to treating COVID-19?
 I absolutely don't think so.
 There's so many aspects of the disease that we still don't understand," he says.

-COVID as a vascular 'stress test' for people with pre-existing vascular problems
+COVID-19 as a vascular ''stress test'' for people with preexisting vascular problems

-Early in the pandemic, Dr. Roger Seheult, a critical care and pulmonary physician in Southern California, realized the patients he expected to be most vulnerable to a respiratory virus, those with underlying lung conditions like COPD and asthma, were not the ones ending up disproportionately in his ICU.
+Early in the pandemic, Roger Seheult, a critical care and pulmonary physician in Southern California, realized the patients he expected to be most vulnerable to a respiratory virus, those with underlying lung conditions such as chronic obstructive pulmonary disease and asthma, were not the ones ending up disproportionately in his intensive care unit.

-Seheult, who runs the popular medical education website called MedCram, says "Instead, what we are seeing are patients who are obese, people who have large BMIs, people who have type 2 diabetes and with high blood pressure."
+Seheult, who runs the popular medical education website called MedCram, says, "Instead, what we are seeing are patients who are obese, people who have large BMIs, people who have Type 2 diabetes and with high blood pressure."

-Over time, all of those conditions can cause inflammation and damage to the lining of blood vessels, he says, including a harmful chemical imbalance known as "oxidative stress."
+Over time, all of those conditions can cause inflammation and damage to the lining of blood vessels, he says, including a harmful chemical imbalance known as oxidative stress.
 Seheult says infection with the coronavirus becomes an added stress for people with those conditions that already tax the blood vessels.

 "If you're right on the edge and you get the wind blown from this coronavirus, now you've gone over the edge."

-He says the extensive damage to blood vessels could explain why COVID patients with severe respiratory problems don't necessarily resemble patients who get sick from the flu.
+He says the extensive damage to blood vessels could explain why COVID-19 patients with severe respiratory problems don't necessarily resemble patients who get sick from the flu.

 "They are having shortness of breath, but we have to realize the lungs are more than just the airways," he says.
 "It's an issue with the blood vessels themselves."

-This is why COVID patients struggle to fill their blood supply with oxygen, even when air is being pumped into their lungs.
+This is why COVID-19 patients struggle to fill their blood supply with oxygen, even when air is being pumped into their lungs.

-"The endothelial cells get leaky, so instead of being like Saran Wrap, it turns into a sieve and then it allows fluid from the bloodstream to accumulate in the airspaces," says Libby from Harvard.
+"The endothelial cells get leaky, so instead of being like Saran Wrap, it turns into a sieve and then it allows fluid from the bloodstream to accumulate in the airspaces," Harvard's Libby says.

-Doctors who treat COVID are now keenly aware that complications like strokes and heart problems can appear, even after a patient gets better and their breathing improves.
+Doctors who treat COVID-19 are now keenly aware that complications such as strokes and heart problems can appear, even after a patient gets better and their breathing improves.

 "They are off oxygen, they can be discharged home, but their vasculature is not completely resolved, they still have inflammation," he says.
-"What can happen is they develop a blood clot and they have a massive pulmonary embolism."
+"What can happen is they develop a blood clot, and they have a massive pulmonary embolism."

-Patients can be closely monitored for these problems, but one of the big unknowns for doctors and patients are the long-term effects of COVID on the circulatory system.
+Patients can be closely monitored for these problems, but one of the big unknowns for doctors and patients are the long-term effects of COVID-19 on the circulatory system.

-Li, from the Angiogenesis Foundation, puts it this way: "The virus enters your body and it leaves your body.
+The Angiogenesis Foundation's Li puts it this way: "The virus enters your body and it leaves your body.
 You might or might not have gotten sick.
 But is that leaving behind a trashed vascular system?"

 This story comes from NPR's partnership with Kaiser Health News.